-While I can be the queen of procrastination, I feel it is my duty to shake some of you out of denial and into reality: ERAS is coming soon.
-Very soon.
-In a few short months you will be applying to residency and the application can be extremely daunting, especially the personal statement.
+The residency application can be extremely daunting, especially the personal statement.
 I’m not sure why essays of this nature are so intimidating.
 Maybe it’s because not all medical students are well versed in language arts, we hate writing, or maybe just the thought of putting ‘who you are’ onto paper brings to the surface formerly suppressed feelings from your dark past (whoa—this just got intense!).

 While you've probably heard all of this before, you probably have more questions, specific questions, about how to tackle this personal statement (I know I did).

-Here are the 7 most important questions answered about your medical residency personal statement:
+Here are answers to the 12 most important questions about medical residency personal statements:

 A personal statement typically isn’t the “maker” but it can be a deal “breaker” if it doesn’t have these attributes.
 That said, if you have a memorable, well written personal statement, program directors WILL mention it, and it will make you stand out as an applicant.
 If they are on the fence on whether or not to interview you, a personal statement could potentially be the deciding factor.
 So I guess it is pretty important.
 Are you surprised?